o3de/o3de.org/content/docs/userguide/weather-fog-volumes.md

+description: ' Use fog volumes to define an area where fog appears in your &ALYlong;
+  level. '
+slug: weather-fog-volumes
+title: Using Fog Volumes
+---
 # Using Fog Volumes<a name="weather-fog-volumes"></a>

 Fog volumes are localized 3D areas that define an area where non\-volumetric fog is present\.
 Fog volumes do not change in dynamic, nonuniform ways like smoke does\.
 When alpha\-transparent objects are behind fog volumes, each pixel is fogged\.
 However, this is not the case when objects are inside fog volumes\.